XARELTO® is a blood thinner that treats and helps prevent blood clots that are related to certain conditions involving the heart and blood vessels.

 To learn more about how XARELTO® treats and helps prevent blood clots related to a specific condition, select below:

-Sign up for ongoing support from Janssen CarePath
+Sign up for ongoing educational support from Janssen CarePath

 Learn about savings options and get help to stay on track with useful information and tools when you register for Janssen CarePath Patient Support for XARELTO®.